cyberark/SkyArk/README.md

 # Quick Start
 SkyArk runs in PowerShell - and uses the free **AWS's PowerShell Module**:
 https://aws.amazon.com/powershell/
-The tool will prompt you and could automatically install the AWS PowerShell module for you (require PS version 5+).
-Or you can download "AWS Tools for Windows PowerShell" in advance:
+If you have PS version 5+ - the tool will prompt you and could automatically install the AWS PowerShell module for you.
+Otherwise, you can download "AWS Tools for Windows PowerShell" in advance:
 [Direct download link](http://sdk-for-net.amazonwebservices.com/latest/AWSToolsAndSDKForNet.msi)

 Open PowerShell in SkyArk folder with running scripts permission: